Thonburi Kingdom: Conquest of Laos

 In 1765, Lao kingdoms of Luang Phrabang and Vientiane became Burmese vassals.
 After the Siamese capture of Chiang Mai in 1775, the Burmese influence in Laos waned.
 King Ong Boun of Vientiane had been a Burmese ally, as he instigated the Burmese to invade his rival Luang Phrabang two times in 1765 and 1771.
 King Taksin had been suspicious about Ong Boun being in cooperation with Burma.
 In 1777, the governor of Nangrong rebelled against Thonburi with support from Champasak.
-King Taksin ordered Chaophraya Chakri to lead the Siamese armies to invade and retaliate Champasak.
+King Taksin ordered Chaophraya Chakri to lead the Siamese armies to invade and retaliate against Champasak.
 After this expedition, Taksin rewarded Chakri with the rank and title of Somdet Chaophraya Maha Kasatsuk.
 The rank of Somdet Chaophraya was the highest possible a noble could attain with honors equal to a prince.

 In 1778, Phra Vo, a Lao secessionist figure, sought protection under Siam against Ong Boun of Vientiane.
 However, Ong Boun managed to send troops to defeat and kill Phra Vo in the same year.
 This provoked Taksin who regarded Phra Vo as his subject.
 The death of Phra Vo at the hands of Vientiane served as the casus belli for Thonburi to initiate the subjugation of Lao kingdoms in 1778.
 He ordered Chaophraya Chakri to conduct the invasion of Laos.
 Chaophraya Chakri commanded his brother Chaophraya Surasi to go to Cambodia to raise troops there and invade Laos from another direction.
 Surasi led his Cambodian army to cross the Liphi waterfall and capture Champasak including the king Sayakumane who was taken to Thonburi.
 Chakri and Surasi then converged on Vientiane.
 King Surinyavong of Luang Phrabang, who had long been holding grudges against Ong Boun, joined the Siamese side and contributed forces.
 King Ong Boun assigned his son Nanthasen to lead the defense of Vientiane.
 Nanthasen managed to resist the Siamese for four months until the situation became critical.
 Ong Boun secretly escaped Vientiane, leaving his son Nanthasen to surrender and open the city gates to the Siamese in 1779.

 Buddha images of Emerald Buddha and Phra Bang, the palladia of the Vientiane kingdom, were taken by the victorious Siamese to Thonburi to be placed at Wat Arun.
 Lao inhabitants of Vientiane, including members of royalty Nanthasen and the future king Anouvong, were deported to settle in Thonburi and various places in Central Siam.
 All three Lao kingdoms of Luang Phrabang, Vientiane and Champasak became the tributary kingdoms of Siam on this occasion.